vuejs/vue-jest/README.md

 ## Installation

-Since we need to support a variety of Vue and Jest versions, vue-jest don't follow semantic versioning.
+Since we need to support a variety of Vue and Jest versions, vue-jest doesn't follow semantic versioning.

 |Vue version|Jest Version|Package|
 |-----------|------------|-------|